mozilla/shield-studies-addon-template/docs/TEMPLATE.md

 4. Build your study add-on and make the docs reflect your study
 5. File issues/PRs against https://github.com/mozilla/shield-studies-addon-template/ when you come across things to improve in the template

+### Retrofitting an existing study add-on to use the template

+First, move all existing files in your study add-on repository into a new folder and commit those changes.
+Then:

+    git clone https://github.com/mozilla/shield-studies-addon-template /tmp/shield-studies-addon-template
+    git remote add shield-studies-addon-template /tmp/shield-studies-addon-template
+    git fetch shield-studies-addon-template
+    git merge --allow-unrelated-histories shield-studies-addon-template/master
+    git remote remove shield-studies-addon-template

+After this, move back the files into the template structure as necessary.
+For an example of this, see [this](https://github.com/mozilla/federated-learning-v2-study-addon/commit/7367aa8d3f6d29f675ff3f36a1136c6b09476ace).